tiresoti/tiresoti/README.md

 - 👋 Hi, I’m @tiresoti
 - 👀 I’m interested in programming and game development.
-- 🌱 I’m currently learning Python and trying not to forget C#.
+- 🌱 I’m currently learning C++ and Python.
-- 💞️ I’m looking to collaborate on Unity game projects.
+- 💞️ I’m looking to collaborate on game projects.

 <!---
 tiresoti/tiresoti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.